 This is a one-person installation.
 It comes with amazing versatility especially if you desire to mount a tonneau cover or truck cap.
 There are the vertical board holders that separate the load to offer increased protection.
 It is intuitively designed to minimize scrapes and dents.

 - Skid-resistant when loaded with cargo

 - Provides double protection

 - Versatile and well made

 - Comes with no tailgate liner

 Truck beds are very susceptible to damage and dents.
-This is why a bed liner is important to protect the bed liner from scratches, chipping and other types of dents.
-Before you choose a truck bed liner, there are a few considerations to look.
+This is why a bed liner is important to protect the bed liner from scratches, chipping, and other types of dents.
+Before you choose a truck bed liner, there are a few considerations to look at.
 Here are some of them.